stride3d/stride-docs/en/manual/stride-for-unity-developers/index.md

 * double-click the asset, or
 * right-click the asset and select Edit asset, or
-* select the asset and type Ctrl + Enter
+* select the asset and press Ctrl + Enter

 The editor opens in a new tab.
 You can arrange the tabs how you like, or float them as separate windows, just like tabs in web browsers.

 ![Dedicated Stride editors](media/stride-vs-unity-different-editors.png)

->[!Note]
+> [!NOTE]
->When you modify resource files outside Game Studio, the corresponding assets update automatically in Game Studio.
+> When you modify resource files outside Game Studio, the corresponding assets update automatically in Game Studio.

-### Scriptable Objects
+### Scriptable objects

 See the [Custom Assets](../scripts/custom-assets.md) page.

 ### Import assets